tkling/git-prompt/README.md

 Only shows git info if you're in a git repo.

 Requires a version of git with the `symbolic-ref` command => at least [1.5.6.6](http://git-scm.com/docs/git-symbolic-ref)

+Special thanks to @jusroberts for cleaning up the script and making colors work!